lambirou/lambirou-vscode-java-pack/README.md

 # README

-## This is the README for your extension pack "lambirou-vscode-php-pack"
+## This is the README for your extension pack "lambirou-vscode-java-pack"

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: